Your Health Abroad

 - Remember that once you arrive overseas your resistance will be lowered (new environment, changes in eating, sleeping patterns, etc.), and it is easier to get sick.

-Foreign Medical Practices
+Differences in Foreign Medical Practices

 Be aware that the manner in which medical help is obtained, the way patients are treated, the conditions of overseas medical facilities, and how health care is afforded may be quite different from US practices.
 U.S. health care values, assumptions, and methods are not universally practiced, and even notions regarding illness onset or the timing of expert attention may be culturally based.

-Students with Chronic Illness
+Students with Chronic Illness or Mental Health Issues:

 - If you have a physical or psychological condition that requires ongoing treatment or surveillance by a doctor, you should consult with your physician about the prospect of studying abroad.
 For example, if you are on medication, discuss the type of care you may need abroad and the best way to continue your regimen.
 If you have previously sought counseling from the Stone Center, you will be asked to meet with a clinician to plan for your time abroad.
 Students will be evaluated by the Stone Center or current therapist about readiness to study abroad.

 - Seriously consider the consequences of stress from cultural adjustment and relying on different medical practices.
 Any physical and emotional health issues you have will follow you wherever you travel.
 New circumstances can even exacerbate existing issues into crises while you're away from home.